 For more information about the content covered in the series, you may download the course syllabus.

-All Videoconference sessions are held on Thursdays from 3:00 – 5:00 pm EDT.
+All Videoconference sessions are held via videoconference on Zoom on Tuesdays from 3:00 – 5:00 pm Eastern Time.
 The dates are as follows:

-Tuition for the Pittsburgh series is $2600 USD.
-You may pay in full or via a six-month payment plan.
+Tuition for the Boston series is $2400 USD.
+You have the option to pay in full or choose a six-month payment plan.

-We are able to offer a limited number of partial scholarships to practitioners and organizations who require financial support as a way to promote inclusion, diversity and access for the benefit of the entire community of practice / group of learners.
+Scholarships: To promote inclusion, diversity and access for the benefit of the entire community of practice / group of learners, we are able to offer a limited number of partial scholarships to practitioners and organizations who require financial support.
 When you fill out the registration form you will be given the option to indicate that you are requesting a scholarship.
-All scholarship applications must be received by May 4.
+All scholarship applications must be received by November 12.